4GeeksAcademy/master-javascript-programming-exercises/exercises/048-computeAreaOfACircle/README.md

 ## 📝 Instructions:

 1. Write a function called `computeAreaOfACircle`.
 Given the radius of a circle, `computeAreaOfACircle` returns its area.

+## Example:

 ```Javascript
 var output = computeAreaOfACircle(4);